Sitecore-Hackathon/2019-GoHorse/documentation/README.md

 **Category:** Best use of xConnect and/or Universal Tracker

 Users have to go through long process in order to create an account in any site.
 This module enables authentication via face recognition by integrating xConnect and external face recognization API named Kairos.
 The image of the face is either previously captured via publicly available information (social medias, etc) or via registration.
-The user image and data is thus store in xDb via xConnect.
+The user image and data is thus storde in xDb via xConnect.

 Face Login Parts